 Mr. Arias stated that in looking at the façade of the building the building seems to be organized on a series of panels.
 Mr. Arias stated that the panels define different brick textures, fenestrations and openings and the sign kind of eludes to that a little bit and there are these lines that kind of contain the Albert Hill lettering and the box below but they seem to disappear within the orange.
-Mr. Arias inquired are they etched into the aluminum and Mr. Lee stated that they are aluminum and the top cabinet are both retainer systems for the purpose of servicing the sign and Mr. Arias stated that he is wondering that something as simple as changing the colors of the frame might help it.
+Mr. Arias inquired are they etched into the aluminum and Mr. Lee stated that they are aluminum and Mr. Arias stated that he is wondering that something as simple as changing the colors of the frame might help it.